awsdocs/aws-php-developers-guide/doc_source/kms-example-key-policy.rst

 Retrieve a Key Policy
 =====================

-To get the key policy for a customer master key, use the GetKeyPolicy operation.
+To get the key policy for a CMK, use the ``GetKeyPolicy`` operation.

-GetKeyPolicy requires a policy name.
-The only valid policy name is default.
+``GetKeyPolicy`` requires a policy name.
+The only valid policy name is the default.

 **Imports**